sczerwinski/kotlin-util/README.md

 * `forall` has been replaced with `all` – Kotlin convention
 * `foreach` has been replaced with `forEach` – Kotlin convention
 * `orNull` has been replaced with `getOrNull` – Kotlin convention
-* implemented additional function `filterNotNull` – Kotlin convention
+* implemented additional functions: `filterNotNull`, `filterIsInstance` – Kotlin convention

 Kotlin introduces its own null-safety mechanisms.
 Most of the times, `Option`s can be replaced by nullable types in Kotlin, e.g.: